tiagofscoelho/slack-clone-api/README.md

 I am amazed about how easy it was to create the registration/login feature plus the JWT authentication mechanism in 24 hours.
 I know that it is earlier but I already felt that Nest and TypeORM are awesome.
 Both have good documentation and are easy to play with.

+#### 17 December 2018
+This project is in the box for know.
+I hope to get back to this in 2019.

 ## Discussion
 If you would like to discuss something regarding this repo, create a new issue or drop me a line to **tiagofscoelho@gmail.com**.